digital-preservation/droid/README.md

 ## Building DROID

 DROID can be built from source using Maven.
-The source code can be obtained from the Github repository at [https://github.com/digital-preservation/droid](https://github.com/digital-preservation/droid)
+The source code can be obtained from the GitHub repository at [https://github.com/digital-preservation/droid](https://github.com/digital-preservation/droid)

 Once the code is cloned into a folder (e.g. `droid`), executing `mvn clean install` inside it will build the code.
 After a successful build, two archives are provided inside the `droid-binary/target` folder.

-### Linux / OSX users
+### Linux / macOS users

-You will need JAVA 8 to 17 installed to run DROID.
+You will need JAVA 8 to 21 installed to run DROID.

 Unpack the archive `droid-binary-${VERSION}-bin.zip`, then use the `droid.sh` script to run the application.